 How does marriage affect your Will?

-Many people aren’t aware of the fact that getting married revokes (invalidates) a Will you made before you were married.
+Many Australians also aren’t aware of the fact that getting married revokes (invalidates) any Will that you may have made before you were married.

 If you pass away without a valid Will, the laws of intestacy come into play and your spouse will usually inherit a significant part of your Estate (depending on the state you are in).
 In the case of a first marriage, this may be exactly what you would have intended.
 In the case of a second or third marriage, or if you have children from a past marriage, it may not be.

 Getting married is an important time to consider whether an existing Will reflects who you want to pass your assets to if something happens to you.

 There is an important exception to this rule when you make a Will “in contemplation of marriage.”

 Perhaps you make a Will while you’re in a long term relationship and you fully intend to get married.
 You can include a provision in your Will stating that it’s made “in contemplation of marriage”.
 In this situation, if you then get married:

 So even though the law makes some concessions to recognise Wills made before you’ve officially “tied the knot”, it's always a good idea to update your Will with every major change in your relationship status to make sure that it is effective and valid.